 If you are an unpaid carer and you feel you would like to share your experiences of being a carer, as well as ideas for making life easier for yourself and other carers, we’d love you to join us!

 The meetings will be informal and relaxed and will take place in the early evening for approximately one hour.
-They will be led by Rosario, who is one of Carer Support Wiltshire’s newest trustees and who is a carer for her mum.

 There will be a main topic at each meeting, but there will also be opportunities for members to raise other issues or suggest topics for future meetings.